realworldocaml/book/en/guided-tour.md

 val languages : string list = ["OCaml"; "Perl"; "C"]
 ```

-Note that you can't mix elements of different types on the same list,
+Note that you can't mix elements of different types in the same list,
 as we did with tuples.

 ```ocaml